-- Teachers will record the student's name and the offense that resulted in a 'name on the board' for the 1st quarter of the school year. - Clearly explain classroom rules and procedures. - Students are to obey right away, all the way, with a good attitude, everyday. - Pray for love, wisdom, patience, and guidance. - When possible, defuse confrontations with humor or a gentle word. - Comply with the Biblical principles of discipline. - Do not make rash or quick decisions when an offense occurs. - Calm the situation and then prayerfully consider the appropriate response. - Missing recess, due to a 'name on the board', will take place during the 1st or 3rd recess, not the lunch recess.
+- Teachers will record the student's name and the offense that resulted in a 'name on the board' in Jupiter. - Clearly explain classroom rules and procedures. - Students are to obey right away, all the way, with a good attitude, everyday. - Pray for love, wisdom, patience, and guidance. - When possible, defuse confrontations with humor or a gentle word. - Comply with the Biblical principles of discipline. - Do not make rash or quick decisions when an offense occurs. - Calm the situation and then prayerfully consider the appropriate response. - Missing recess, due to a 'name on the board', will take place during the 1st or 3rd recess, not the lunch recess.